-Note: Not all phases of disciplinary action outlined may be applicable with all cases.
+Not all phases of disciplinary action outlined may be applicable with all cases.

-When a student fails to observe the academic or professional performance requirements of the MSW program (and/or profession), the School, and/or the requirements and standards of the University; the following procedures apply:
+ADVISEMENT

-- 1. Advisement: From time to time a program's academic standards committee is notified of academic or behavioral issues of students that may have negative consequences on their current or future performance.
+From time to time a program's academic standards committee is notified of academic or behavioral issues of students that may have negative consequences on their current or future performance.
 If the issue does not rise to the level of a warning, the committee may ask the faculty advisor to speak with the student/s in a timely manner.
+The faculty member should put a note in the student's file documenting that they have met with the student.

+WRITTEN WARNING

-The faculty member should put a note in the student's file documenting that they have met with the student. - 2.
-Written Warning.
-The student is provided with an official written warning when previous situations or problems advised about have not been resolved, or are initially presented/exist that have the potential to jeopardize the academic or professional development, performance, and/or may impact the clients/consumers served by the student in their practicum experience.
-Based on the identified problem as defined by their program's academic standards committee and these policies, students are expected to submit a written response to their program's academic standards committee written warning, detailing how they plan to correct the problem.
-The SBH Dean's Office is to be provided with a copy of the written warning sent to the student and the student's response.
-A form is provided by the SBH Dean's Office for this purpose. - 3.
-Academic and/or Professional Performance Probation.
+Students are provided with official WRITTEN WARNINGs when situations or problems exist that have the potential to jeopardize the academic or professional development, performance, and/or may impact the clients/consumers served by the students.
+Based on the identified problem as defined by their program's academic standards committee and these policies, students are expected to submit a written response to their program's academic standards committee detailing how they plan to correct the problem.
+The School of Behavioral Health Dean's Office is to be provided with a copy of the written warning sent to the student and the student's response.
+A form is provided by the School of Behavioral Health Dean's Office for this purpose.

+PROBATION

 Not all academic and practicum/internship issues result in probation.
-However, students who have not attended to the self-imposed conditions of a written warning, or for whom a serious situation or problem is identified that has violated the SBH Academic and/or Professional Performance criteria, will be placed on academic and/or professional performance/clinical probation following a full review and investigation of all issues by the program's academic standards committee.
-In all cases, students are provided with an opportunity to provide a written explanation, and also provided a copy of the SBH (University) grievance procedures.
-Students placed on probation may be continue to be enrolled in both course and practicum/internship experiences unless a reduced academic load and/ or removal from their practicum/internship is deemed a necessary due to the nature of the identified issue as outlined in the Corrective Action Plan.
+However, students who have not attended to the self-imposed conditions of a WRITTEN WARNING, or for whom a serious situation or problem is identified that has violated the School of Behavioral Health Academic and Professional

+Performance criteria, will be placed on academic and/or professional performance/clinical probation following a full review and investigation of all issues by the program's academic standards committee.
+In all cases, students are provided with an opportunity to provide explanation and also provided a copy of the School of Behavioral Health (University) grievance procedures.

-When the department/program specific academic standards committee deems that probation is warranted, they first share the content of the recommendation with department leadership.
+Subsequently, when the program specific academic standards committee deems that probation is warranted, they first share the content of the recommendation with department leadership.
 Recommendations for probation are for a minimum of one quarter.
-Recommendations for probation proceed as follows: